catgirladdict/archiso_wrapper/README.md

 # Usage
 Open install_script.sh and edit the script to your liking, anything within the if statement will be run automatically when the image is booted.
 Once you're done, run generate_iso.sh as root.

-The generation process will take some time, once it finishes the custom image "archlinux_custom.iso" should be appear in the directory you ran the script in.
+The generation process will take some time, once it finishes the custom image "archlinux_custom.iso" should appear in the directory you ran the script in.